getsentry/relay/README.md

 Semaphore needs a relay ready sentry installation to connect to.
 It stores all of its settings in a `.semaphore` folder in the current working directory by default.
-The initial config is created there by the `init` command:
+The initial config can be created through a wizard:

-    semaphore init
+    semaphore config init

 This will guide you through the setup experience.